-We are a technology-independent communication service helping you best use your information to gain revenue, increase productivity and mitigate information risk.
+We are a technology-independent communication consultant and skills builder helping you best use your information to gain revenue, increase productivity and mitigate information risk.

-We work with your lines of business and information governance teams to help you meet your efficiency needs.
+We work with your lines of business and information governance to help meet your efficiency objectives.
 The basic principles are the same for all information.

 LEAN INFORMATION makes your life easier.
-We support your immediate needs and re-skills your teams so that everyone creates and uses information that is:
+We support your immediate needs and re-skill your teams so that everyone creates and uses information that is:

 A framework for organizations to communicate information efficiency needs.